Pests and Diseases

-Keeping Olive Trees is straight forward most of the time.
-However, like most plants they can be affected by pests and diseases.
-While for the most part your olive tree will be fine growing in the UK, Olive Tree Pests & Diseases can damage even the strongest Olive Trees.
-Here are our tips for preventing and treating Olive Tree Pests & Diseases.
+Keeping Olive Trees is straight forward most of the time, however, like most plants they can be affected by pests and diseases.
+While for the most part your olive tree will be fine growing in the UK, Olive Tree Pests and Diseases can damage even the strongest Olive Trees.
+Here are our tips for preventing and treating Olive Tree Pests and Diseases.

 An Ounce Of Prevention Is Worth A Pound Of Cure